smurthys/smurthys.github.io/engagement.md

 I recommend the engagement have the backing of institutional leadership: Institutional support adds "gravity" to the engagement which in turn boosts audience participation (both students and faculty).
-While I am happy to engage any audience, appropriate organization and reception are necessary for my own satisfaction from the engagement.
+While I am happy to engage any audience, appropriate organization and participation are factors in my own satisfaction from the engagement.
 They are also a way to recognize and reciprocate my effort.

 **Typical engagement process:**